csula/cs1222-fall-2017/notes/sql-ddl.md

 * Used to speed up searches, sorts, and joins
 * Primary keys are by definition indexes
-* Other good index canditates
+* Other good index candidates
     * Foreign key columns
     * Non-foreign key columns used regularly to join tables
     * Columns regularly used in WHERE clauses